5th July 2021

 The course though is not just about technical skill.
 Any delving into the depths of personal story and imaginative story will inevitably bring us into a place of self-discovery.
 You will come face-to-face with yourself in this course.
 You will be encouraged to go INTO your stories (both the biographical and the fiction), to not back away from them because they are uncomfortable, but to sit in their tension and create out of it.
 All this to say, you will learn YOURSELF in this course.

 You will also learn OURSELF in this course.
 As in, you will learn how story may impact and influence the culture and society around us.
 We don't just tell stories to entertain, we tell them because they shape our collective reality.
-This not about Story-selling (ie. using story as a formula to sell a product), this is about story-telling that will inspire and resonate within your audience.
+This not about Story-selling (ie. using story as a formula to sell a product), this is about story-telling that will inspire and resonate within your audience and ultimately change their outlook on life.
+Stories that advocate for the things that matter.
+Stories that inspire.
+Stories that bring hope.
+Its all here.

 What are the stories that you want to tell?